SayanKar/portfolio-v2/content/featured/FracNL/index.md

   - MUI (Material UI)
 ---

-FracNL is a DeFi platform where users can borrow by locking a fraction of their NFTs as collateral.
-Lenders participate against listings, backed by a credit score system.
+FracNL is a DeFi platform enabling users to borrow by locking fractional NFTs as collateral, with lenders participating against listings.

-Borrowers must provide additional tokens based on their credit score as security.
-If the loan defaults, these tokens compensate lenders; otherwise, they go to the platform as fees.

-Borrowers retain partial ownership of their collateral if a loan defaults, receiving a portion back based on the principal amount returned after full interest payment within the loan period.
+Borrowers provide additional tokens as security.
+Even if a loan defaults, borrowers retain partial ownership of their collateral based on the principal repaid after full interest payment.